MorteNoir1/virtualbox_e1000_0day/README.md

 ### Exploitation Algorithm
 1) An attacker unloads e1000.ko loaded by default in Linux guests and loads the exploit's LKM.
 2) The LKM initializes E1000 according to the datasheet.
-Only the transmit half is initialized since there is not need for the receive half.
+Only the transmit half is initialized since there is no need for the receive half.
 3) Step 1: information leak.
     1) The LKM disables E1000 loopback mode to make stack buffer overflow code unreachable.
     2) The LKM uses the integer underflow vulnerability to make the heap buffer overflow.